thanushreeDN12/weather-app/README.md

 A simple and responsive weather application built with React that allows users to search for real-time weather information by city.
 The app fetches data from the OpenWeatherMap API and displays key weather metrics such as temperature, humidity, wind speed, weather conditions, and sunrise/sunset times.

+🔗 Live Demo

+ Click here to view the live app

+<sub>(Replace the URL with your actual deployed link)</sub>

 🚀 Features

 🔍 Search weather by city name